drew-buley/drew-buley/README.md

 ## Welcome to my resume-linked account

 I'm Drew Buley, a Junior at Clemson University majoring in Computer Engineering.
-This account serves as a newly created hub to showcase both personal, and academic, projects that I have undertaken.
-Academic projects majorily originate from my Data Structures and Algorithms class which was taken Fall 2024.
+This account is my hub to showcase both personal and academic projects.
+The origin of most is my Data Structures and Algorithms class which was taken Fall 2024.

 If any projects are of interest, I am happy to further explain project goals, methodology, and outcomes in more detail.